Oregon R&D Tax Credit for Semiconductors: Savings & Innovation

 Is the Oregon Semiconductor R&D Tax Credit Refundable?

 The Oregon Semiconductor R&D Tax Credit is only partially refundable to varying degrees based on the number of employees within a company.
-Companies with fewer than 150 employees can receive a 75% of new refundable research amount.
+Companies with fewer than 150 employees can receive 75% of the new refundable research amount.
 Those with 150 to 499 employees can receive a 50% refund, and companies with 500 to 2,999 employees can receive a 25% refund.
-Companies with 3,000 or more employees are not eligible for any refundable research credits.
+Companies with 3,000 or more employees are not eligible for refundable research credits.
 Any non-refundable credits can be carried through 2029.

 Can I claim both the Oregon Semiconductor R&D Tax Credit and the federal R&D tax credit?